Building Services F.A.Q. and Information

 ROADS, SIDEWALKS, GRADING, DRAINAGE, SEWER, WATER, LOCAL IMPROVEMENT DISTRICTS (LID'S)

-Public Works is responsible for roads and sidewalks, grading, drainage, sewer, water, and Local Improvement Districts (LIDs).
+Public Works is responsible for roads, sidewalks, grading, drainage, sewer, water, and Local Improvement Districts (LIDs).

 For answers about inspections and frequently asked questions.